Develop Leaders and Teams with 360 Feedback

 Identify development areas and use them to map training and improvement pathways.
 Focus on areas that will drive the most significant impact on performance and improve workplace relations.

-Highlight strengths, development areas and blind spots to create a clear and easy development plan to enhance performance.
+360 profiling highlights strengths, development areas and blind spots to create a clear and easy development plan to enhance performance.

 Common uses of 360 feedback?

 The purpose of a 360 review is to assist individuals to build self-awareness, understand their strengths, and recognise development areas.
-The 360 feedback also draws attention to any blind spots where a person may be self-critical or self-confident.
+The 360 degree feedback also draws attention to any blind spots where a person may be self-critical or self-confident.
 There are many uses of an Open 360 Feedback report.

-Some of the most common uses include:
+Some of the most common uses of 360 profiling include:

 - Employee development